pku-software/ai-api/README.md

 This is a simple web server for calling openai APIs.
 It is designed for PKU software course (aka. 软件设计实践) project.

+** Warning: The project is finished in a harry, filled with awful practices.
+DO NOT LEARN FROM IT. **

 ## Installation

 ```bash